AxonIQ/reference-guide/release-notes/rn-axon-server/rn-as-minor-releases.md

 ## Release 4.5

+### Release 4.5.14

+* Fix: not able to move to leader state when there are entries that have not been applied yet after recreating a context
+* Fix: option to prevent the usage of the SpringPhysicalNamingStrategy in the migration tool
+* Performance improvement for reading event processor re-balance configuration per context.

 ### Release 4.5.13

 * Fix: node fails to synchronize with the leader if the leader became leader immediately after it had installed a snapshot